If you’re interested in collecting rainfall data you can get involved in a couple of ways

 Watch one of our rainfall observers in action.

-If you would like to volunteer as a rainfall observer or would like further information please contact us or visit the citizens science rainfall observers portal.
+If you would like to volunteer as a rainfall observer or would like further information please contact us.

 Our hydrologists use the data collected from the network of automated rain gauges to help make decisions about water resource management and flood forecasting.